mikeal/ZDAG/README.md

 * Does not support anything not in the IPLD data model
 * Blocks must be written transactionally (no streaming)
 * Every serialization must be a single, complete value type

+# Experimental

+The code base changes daily, breaking changes without notice, and the spec is still being written.